CubeScript/Sauer-Skin-Colorizer/README.md

 # Cube 2 Sauerbraten Skin Colorizer
-Skin Colorizer adds a menu to [Sauerbraten](http://sauerbraten.org) that allows the colorization of individual parts of a playermodel.
+Skin Colorizer adds a menu to [Sauerbraten](http://sauerbraten.org) that allows the colorization of individual parts of a playermodel without requiring a modified client or image editors.

 ![](https://raw.githubusercontent.com/SalatielSauer/misc/master/skincolorizer_demo2.gif)